Why financial institutions sponsor MoneyTime’s financial literacy program

 It’s a scary thought, but these things happen for far too many young Kiwis and Australians.

-MoneyTime’s free financial literacy program, delivered in schools across New Zealand and Australia, addresses these issues.
-It helps youth avoid financial problems in the future.
-This in itself makes it a cause worth sponsoring, however it’s also a strategic investment in future customers, brand trust and community impact.
+MoneyTime’s financial literacy program, delivered free of charge into schools across New Zealand and Australia, helps youth from all walks of life avoid financial problems in the future.
+This in itself is a cause worth supporting, however it’s also a strategic investment in future customers, your community and your brand.

 Students who learn financial basics early are more likely to: